John was excited to start his new role at Alpha Corp. However, his first day was far from ideal.

 By the end of the day, John felt overwhelmed and unsure about his decision to join Alpha Corp.

 What was missing?
-A concrete employee orientation plan.
+A concrete employee orientation plan – also referred to as an onboarding plan.

 What is employee orientation?